spipu/linky-reader/INSTALL.md

 ## Push to a server

-You can push the data to an external server,
+You can push the data to an external server, you have just to configure it in the admin panel.